What happens when a scuba diver resurfaces too quickly and what is this called?

 The workers who worked in these Caissons suffered from decompression sickness.
 Which is why decompression sickness is sometimes referred to as Caisson disease.

 The bends is a serious disease, which in the most serious of cases can be fatal.
 Other serious consequences of the bends includes paralysis or coma.
 This means the bends must be avoided at all costs.

 How do you treat the bends?

 The best and most reliable option to treat a diver with the bends is to get them to a hyperbaric chamber.
 In a hyperbaric chamber they are re-pressurised down to a depth at least equal to their maximum depth or deeper.
 They are then returned slowly to atmospheric pressure.

-The first stage of treatment when a diver returns to the surface where decompression sickness is likely, the diver should be put onto oxygen immediately.
-The oxygen administration will continue throughout their treatment, including when they are in the hyperbaric chamber.
+When a diver has had a fast ascent and when decompression sickness is likely, the diver should be put onto oxygen immediately.
+The oxygen administration will continue throughout their treatment.
+This includes when they are in the hyperbaric chamber.